 The cybercriminal sends an email pretending to be from a trusted source with the purpose of gaining access to personal information or convincing the recipient to act in a way that benefits the sender, often financially.

-One of the most notorious of these is the “Nigerian Prince” email scams that resurface in some form every few years, while ransomware is a relatively new player on a scene that has created plenty of havoc in its short lifespan.
+One of the most notorious of these is these spear phishing scams is the “Nigerian Prince” email scams that resurface in some form every few years, while ransomware is a relatively new player on a scene that has created plenty of havoc in its short lifespan.

 Image courtesy of iStock